Mbachia/week-1-mongodb-fundamentals-assignment-Mbachia/readme.md

 Step 1: Insert Sample Data
 Run this file using the MongoDB shell or MongoDB Compass:

-bash
-Copy
-Edit
+'''bash
    mongosh < insert_books.js

-This will populate the books collection with sample data.
+This will populate the book collection with sample data.

 Step 2: Run Queries
 Open mongosh or MongoDB Compass.